 - You will be placed into a private breakout room with the attorney(s) and law student who you will be meeting with for the evening.

 - Once your appointment has ended, you are welcome to sign directly out of Zoom.
 If you have additional questions for Communities Rise, you are welcome to rejoin the main Zoom session to check in with a staff member.

-- You will receive a follow-up email from one of our staff several days after the clinic with a copy of the Consultation Summary Notes taken by the attending law student, as well as any follow-up items flagged by the attorney.
+- You will receive a follow-up email from one of our staff members about a week after the clinic with a copy of the Consultation Summary Notes taken by the attending law student, as well as any follow-up items flagged by the attorney.
 Consultation Summary Notes can sometimes take a week or longer to return to you if the attorney needs to do additional research on your legal matter.